 PC 30210 Accusations and Legal Defenses in California

 Individuals in your position do not have to simply accept a PC 30210 conviction.
-A Los Angeles criminal defense lawyer can construct a defense if you are accused of possession of bullets with an explosive agent or flechette darts.
+A Los Angeles criminal defense lawyer can construct a defense if you are accused of possessing bullets with an explosive agent or flechette darts.
 Some of these defenses include showing that:

 Some people in California are allowed to handle bullets with an explosive agent or flechette darts.
 These individuals often work in law enforcement.
-Antique dealers are also allowed to handle this kind of ammunition in some cases.
+Antique dealers are also permitted to possess this kind of ammunition in some cases.
 Inform your lawyer if you believe you are exempted from PC 30210 regulations.

 You Faced an Illegal Search by Police Officers